tywalch/electrodb/README.md

 In the case of `contributions`, _all three_ entities implement this collection on the `gsi2` index, and compose their Partition Key with the `employeeId` attribute.
 The `assignments` collection, however, is only implemented by the `tasks` and `projectMembers` Entities.
 Below is an example of using these collections:

-> Note: Collection values of `collection: "contributions"` and `collection: ["contributions"]` are interpreted by ElectroDB as being the same implementation.
+> _NOTE: Collection values of `collection: "contributions"` and `collection: ["contributions"]` are interpreted by ElectroDB as being the same implementation._

 ```typescript
 // contributions